The Pitfalls of HUD’s Point-in-Time Count for Children, Youth, and Families

 In this brief, we explain why HUD’s data are flawed and misleading, and why other federal data sources provide a more accurate picture of child, youth, and family homelessness.

-On December 15, 2023, the U.S. Department of Housing and Urban Development (HUD) released its 2023 Annual Homeless Assessment Report Part I (AHAR).
-The 2023 report showed a record number of families and youth in shelters, or who were in a visibly unsheltered situation, on a single night in January.
+On December 27, 2024, the U.S. Department of Housing and Urban Development (HUD) released its 2024 Annual Homeless Assessment Report Part I (AHAR).
+For the second year in a row, HUD data show a record number of families and youth in shelters, or who were in a visibly unsheltered situation, on a single night in January.
+In fact, among all populations, the increases in homelessness were the highest among families with children (a 39.4% increase) and unaccompanied youth (a 10% increase).

 HUD’s Data and Methodology Account for Only a Fraction of Children, Youth, and Families Experiencing Homelessness, Excluding Many of the Most Vulnerable.